janko/flickrie/README.md

 photo.views_count    # => 24
 ```

-On the list of available parameters you can read in the [Flickr API documentation](http://www.flickr.com/services/api/), under the corresponding API method name (in the above case it's `flickr.photosets.getPhotos`).
+On the list of available parameters you can read in the [Flickr API documentation](http://www.flickr.com/services/api/),
+under the corresponding API method name (in the above case the method name would be `flickr.photosets.getPhotos`).

 You can also get additional info on a single photo: